 before their 5th birthday

 A parent earns an average

 Afghanistan’s turbulent modern history has been shaped by decades of internal conflict and extreme natural disasters, especially drought.
 With an estimated population of 30 million, this landlocked country at the historical crossroads of Central Asia is extremely poor and highly dependent on foreign aid as it struggles to rebuild.
 After years of war and severe poverty, combined with poor security, the country is considered to be among the most dangerous places for children to be born.

-Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2012 State of the World’s Mothers report.
-You can access detailed data here.
+Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2015 State of the World’s Mothers report.